ton-foundation/ton-vault/README.md

 ## Installation and upgrade

-Download from releases page.
+Download pre-build binaries from [releases page](https://github.com/ton-foundation/ton-vault/releases/latest).
 To upgrade you can just download binary and upload it to your cold storage machine.

 ## Getting started